- Northeastern beat BU, 5-2, in last night’s 66th men’s Beanpot championship game

-BU continued to pressure the Huskies as Terrier scoring leader Bobo Carpenter (CGS’17, COM’19) had only Huskies defenseman Ryan Shea between him and goaltender Cayden Primeau.
+BU continued to pressure the Huskies as Terrier scoring leader Bobo Carpenter (CGS’17, COM’19) had only Northeastern defenseman Ryan Shea between him and goaltender Cayden Primeau.
 But Shea won the battle—successfully wrapping his stick around Carpenter to stop the puck.

-The Terriers weren’t at full strength, and they certainly missed two of their top scorers: Jordan Greenway (CGS’17, CAS’19), who is on hiatus, playing for Team USA at the 2018 PyeongChang Winter Olympics, and Patrick Harper (CGS’18), who missed the championship because of illness.
+The Terriers weren’t at full strength, and they certainly missed two of their top scorers: Jordan Greenway (CGS’17, CAS’19), who is on hiatus, playing for Team USA at the 2018 PyeongChang Winter Olympics, and Patrick Harper (CGS’18), who missed the championship game because of illness.

 But the momentum quickly ended for BU as Northeastern responded with back-to-back power play goals.